 pip install ‘python-language-server[all]’

-your $PATH.
-You can test this by running the language server command, for most
+from your $PATH.
+You can test this by running the language server command,

 Once you've got your language server open any file on one of your projects and you will be greeted with the following message: